 Today, Photoarchive files provide the opportunity to compare Cosgrave's works against those paintings from which she drew inspiration.
-Cosgrave's 1944 portrait of the Egyptologist and curator John D. Cooney (top left), who worked alongside Sheldon and Caroline Keck at the Brooklyn Museum, compares especially favorably with John Singleton Copley’s painting of Theodore Atkinson, Jr., owned by the Rhode Island School of Design (RISD) Museum of Art, Providence (shown at left).
+Cosgrave's 1944 portrait of the Egyptologist and curator John D. Cooney (above), who worked alongside Sheldon and Caroline Keck at the Brooklyn Museum, compares especially favorably with John Singleton Copley’s painting of Theodore Atkinson, Jr., owned by the Rhode Island School of Design Museum of Art, Providence (see illustration).
 When Copley’s portrait was acquired by the RISD Museum, it was not only thought to be by Joseph Blackburn, but also considered one of his finest works.
 Only in 1943 did the art historian William Sawitzky propose reattributing the portrait to John Singleton Copley.
 The picture is now thought to have been painted between 1757 and 1758, when Blackburn's influence was still readily visible in Copley's work.

 A 1948 Life magazine article names Esta Cosgrave’s “chief worry … that, in 100 years or so, someone may palm off a Cosgrave as a Copley.”
 Photoarchive files preserve intact the associations between both the portraits and their subjects and artists.

 Esta Cosgrave (ca. 1900–1952), Lt.
 John D. Cooney, AUS, 1944.
 Oil on canvas, 42 x 36 in.
 With the Old Print Shop (Harry Shaw Newman Gallery), New York, February 1944